revanthchowdaryarekatla/mytube-clone-project/README.md

 > ⚠ *Disclaimer:*
 > This project is made *only for educational and personal learning purposes*.
-> It is *not affiliated with or endorsed by Amazon* in any way.
+> It is *not affiliated with or endorsed by Youtube* in any way.
 > All product data and images are placeholders and no real transactions occur.

 ---